Bocete/adsl/README.md

  - Install Ruby 1.8.7.
 This specific version is required by the libraries we use.
 We suggest using the [Ruby Version Manager](https://rvm.io/rvm/install/) to manage this installation.
  - [Download and install Spass](http://www.spass-prover.org/download/index.html) and make sure its executable (`bin/SPASS`) on your $PATH
- - Install the `adsl` gem by running `gem install adsl`.
+ - Install the ADSL gem by running `gem install adsl`.

-   If you receive an error while generating documentation for `activesupport` run `gem install rdoc adsl` instead.
+   If you receive an error while generating documentation for 'activesupport' run `gem install rdoc adsl` instead.
- - Test the installating by verifying [the example specification](https://raw.github.com/Bocete/adsl/master/example/running-example.adsl)
+ - Test the installation by verifying [the example specification](https://raw.github.com/Bocete/adsl/master/example/running-example.adsl)

 Usage
 -----